facebook pixel Skip to main content

 Not sure if this Integrative Fellowship is right for you?

-Talk directly with Dr. James Greenblatt to discuss this comprehensive training in integrative psychiatry.
+Schedule a private phone call with Dr. James Greenblatt to discuss this comprehensive training in integrative psychiatry!

 Domestic calls only.
 Please be sure to select and confirm your appropriate timezone before submission.
-If you are an international resident, please email education@psychiatryredefined.org directly to set up a Zoom call.
-Calls are reserved strictly for those considering the 2023 Psychiatry Redefined Fellowship.
-If you would like to consult Dr. Greenblatt about a separate topic, please complete our contact form.
+If you are an international resident, please email our Fellowship Director who can help you set up an international Zoom call.
+Calls are reserved strictly for those considering the Psychiatry Redefined Fellowship.

-For more information on billing, please visit the Fellowship Terms & Conditions.
+For more details on program policies, please visit the Fellowship Terms & Conditions.